RedwoodJS 4

 01:30:29 - Nick Taylor

-Yeah, yeah, no, it's always fun, kind of.
-I wouldn't call it the hot seat, but it's just fun kind of doing this stuff, at least for me.
+Yeah, yeah, no, it's always fun.
+I wouldn't call it the hot seat, but it's fun doing this stuff, at least for me.
 But yeah, this was super fun for me too.
-And yeah, I'd love to have you on again at some point and we can maybe dig into something else another time.
-And.
+And yeah, I'd love to have you on again at some point, and we can maybe dig into something else another time.
 And same for you, Anthony.
-Yeah, next week.
-I always forget who is on, but there's definitely people next week.
+Yeah, next week...
+I always forget who's on, but there's definitely people next week.
 Check out the schedule.
-I'll be dropping it on Twitter and socials later, but thanks again everybody and for tuning in.
-And if you haven't yet, check out Redwood redwoodjs.
-Com and we'll see you all next week.
+I'll be dropping it on Twitter and socials later.
+But thanks again, everybody, for tuning in.
+And if you haven't yet, check out Redwood, redwoodjs.com, and we'll see you all next week.